-In determining the lease term the Group assesses whether it is reasonably certain to exercise, or not to exercise, options to extend or terminate a lease.
-The assessment is made at the commencement of the lease and is reassessed if there is a significant event or change in circumstances that is within its control.
+In determining the lease term of a lease which commenced during the year, the Group assessed whether it is reasonably certain to exercise, or not to exercise, options to extend or terminate a lease and concluded that the Group would not exercise the options to extend or terminate.
+The assessment was made at the commencement of the lease and will be reassessed if there is a significant event or change in circumstances that is within the Group's control.